 During 2012, the Company purchased an ownership interest in Windsor Midstream LLC ("Midstream").
-Midstream owns a 28.4% interest in Coronado Midstream LLC ("Coronado"), a gas processing plant in West Texas.
-In February of 2015, Coronado announced its intent to sell its natural gas gathering and processing facilities for approximately \$600.0 million.
-During the year ended December 31, 2014, the Company paid \$2.4 million in cash calls to Midstream.
-During the year ended December 31, 2013, the Company paid an immaterial amount in net cash calls to Midstream.
+Midstream owned a 28.4% interest in Coronado Midstream LLC ("Coronado"), a gas processing plant in West Texas.
+In March 2015, Coronado was sold to Enlink Midstream Partners, LP ("Enlink") for proceeds of approximately \$600.0 million, consisting of cash and units representing a limited partnership interest in Enlink.
+Midstream recorded an \$81.6 million gain on the sale of its investment in Coronado.
+During the year ended December 31, 2015, the Company received \$3.9 million in distributions from Midstream.
+During the year ended December 31, 2014, the Company paid \$2.4 million in cash calls.